tonghuikang/notes/README.md

-### How to use
+### How this is built

-You may view them online in the links above.
-However, some mathematical expression still do not render correctly.
-Despite my efforts over an entire weekend, I could not make it render exactly as it should in Typora.
+All files are stored in this [repository](https://github.com/tonghuikang/notes).
+This site is deployed with [Github Pages](https://pages.github.com/), which uses [Jekyll](https://jekyllrb.com/) to turn markdown (.md) files into .html files for web viewing.

-For best results, please download [Typora](https://typora.io/) and view it on the app.
+The notes were written on the [Typora](https://typora.io/) app.
+For editing and best viewing results, clone the repository and view it on the app.
 You can export to .html or .pdf from Typora.
-Snapshots of such exports is available on [OpenSUTD](https://opensutd.org/course-notes/)
+Snapshots of such exports is available on [OpenSUTD](https://opensutd.org/course-notes/).

+Mathematical formulas is processed with [MathJax](https://tonghuikang.github.io/mathjax-experiment/), however the way it renders is sometimes different from Typora.